When LLMs Benchmark Themselves: Deconstructing Self-Bias in Automated Evaluation: How does source text generation impact self-bias?

 \subsection{What makes source text generation exhibit bias?}

-In this section, we investigate how an LLM's source text diversity and stylistic characteristics contribute to self-bias.
-This bias manifests as a model generating content and style highly consistent with its own inherent "dialect": for a given model, its source texts display non-trivial high similarity to other texts it produces (even under different topics) when compared to texts from other models.
-To quantify this phenomenon, we define within-model similarity and cross-model similarity.
+We investigate how each LLM's source text characteristics contribute to self-bias.
+Each model's source texts are more similar to its own other generated texts---even those for entirely different topics---than to texts from other models.
+To quantify this within-model versus cross-model similarity, we define a chrF@K metric.

-Let $M = \{M_1, M_2, M_3\}$ be the set of LLMs (Gemini-2.5-pro, GPT4.1, Claude-Opus-4).
-Each model $M_k \in M$ generates $N$ source texts, $S_k = \{s_{k,1}, \ldots, s_{k,N}\}$, where $j$ in $s_{k,j}$ denotes a topic ID.
-We quantify text similarity using chrF@K, measuring how well source texts from one model align with those from another (or the same) model.
-This encompasses both within-model ($M_A=M_B$) and cross-model ($M_A \neq M_B$) comparisons.